Friday, February 26, 2021 - Saturday, February 27, 2021

 Every week, we give students three tangible challenges: show up, invite, and pray big.
 SHOW UP: We believe it's critical for students to be present, active, and involved in the student ministry.
 If they're not here, they are missing out on the relationships and Biblical teaching that is fundamental to their faith.
 INVITE: Students have an incredible mission field at their schools, on their teams, and in their neighborhoods.
 We challenge students to invite their friends that are lost and unchurched so that they can hear the gospel and come to salvation.
 PRAY BIG: Nothing great ever happens without prayer, and we want students to see that first hand.
 We believe students are never too young to ask God to do incredible things in and among them.

 Each year, we send our students into a new school year with a "theme."
-This year, our theme is "Dare to Be Different."
+This school year, our theme is "Dare to Be Different."
 We desire to see our students thrive rather than merely survive.
 The world encourages students to compromise their beliefs and godly convictions.
 This enticement can easily seem attractive because it's easer and feels more safe to blend in rather than stand out.
 We believe that God desires and expects more out of students.
 Wherever they are in life, whether it's in the public school system, a private school system, or homeschooled, they are not there by accident.
 Whatever activities they may be involved in, they don't have the interest and abilities for those activities by chance.
 God has uniquely gifted and strategically placed them where they are for a purpose.
 Students do not have to wait until they become an adult to make a Kingdom impact on the world.
 God desires to use them to make a Kingdom impact on the world right now!
 By challenging them to "dare to be different" this year, we are challenging them to not settle for the status quo, not to live out their faith quietly or fearfully, but to make the greatest Kingdom impact in their world that they possibly can.
 We believe that God can use students to spark the spiritual awakening that our world desperately needs!

 Midweek is one of our favorite times each week!
 Every Wednesday night we have "Midweek," which is our Student Ministry worship service.
 Our Midweek plans for the foreseeable future, while our Student Center is under construction, are as follows: